-- 1 Do you want to change the RAID controller module ownership of a virtual disk or a disk group? - Change the RAID controller module ownership of a virtual disk Go to step 2. - Change the RAID controller module ownership of a disk group Go to step 3. - 2 To change the RAID controller module ownership of a virtual disk, perform these steps: - Select the Logical tab. - Select the virtual disk. h - Select Virtual Disk→ Change→ Ownership/Preferred Path.
-Alternatively, you can right-click the virtual disk and select Change→ Ownership/Preferred Path from the pop-up menu. - Select the RAID controller module.
+- a The RAID controller module ownership of a virtual disk-Go to step 2. - b The RAID controller module ownership of a disk group-Go to step 3. - 2 To change the RAID controller module ownership of a virtual disk, perform these steps: - a Select the Logical tab. - b Select the virtual disk. - c Select Virtual Disk→ Change→ Ownership/Preferred Path.
+Alternatively, you can right-click the virtual disk and select Change→ Ownership/Preferred Path from the pop-up menu. - d Select the RAID controller module.

-CAUTION: Possible loss of data access - If you do not use a multi-path driver, shut down any host applications that are currently using the virtual disk.
+/\ CAUTION: Possible loss of data access-If you do not use a multi-path driver, shut down any host applications that are currently using the virtual disk.
 This action prevents application errors when the I/O path changes.